Idaho Digital Access Workbook

 - To enable all residents to learn online, work from home, access health care via telemedicine

-In your plan, you can include your initial goal statement or a revised goal developed by the committee (Nebraska Information Technology Commission, 2021).
+In your plan, you can include your initial goal statement or a revised goal developed by the committee.

 Broadband Access